-Here are some ways you might do that:
+Here are some things you could model:

 Look after your own wellbeing

-No-one can do it alone, if you need support reach out to people you trust and respect for advice.
-You might find that other parents have similar experiences and it can be comforting to know you’re not alone in feeling overwhelmed at times.
+No one can do it alone – if you need support, reach out to people you trust and respect for advice.
+You might find that other parents have similar experiences, and it can be comforting to know you’re not alone in feeling overwhelmed at times.